Planning to revamp your home but can’t make up your mind on the best layout for your kitchen?

 See also: Timeless Kitchen Design

-4. You Can Create an Island
+4. With a U Shape, You Can Create an Island

 A U-shaped kitchen provides plenty of options to add a seating area, which helps keep the cooking social.

 An island is a structure that stands alone in the kitchen and provides a seating or eating area.
-It can either match or complement your kitchen design.
+It can either match or complement your design.

 As a rule of thumb, the working triangle should not intersect the island by more than 12 inches.
 This will prevent it from interfering with the efficiency of your cooking area.

 A peninsula is basically an island that’s connected to one side of the wall.
 It forms an extension of the countertop to create a seating area.
+Technically, it will turn your U-shaped kitchen design into a G-shaped kitchen, but the benefits to the two layouts are similar.

 The design of a U-shaped kitchen makes it possible to extend one of the tails of the ‘U’ into an open space.
 You can then add stools and entertain guests or talk with family as you cook.